TRIQS/dft_tools/doc/guide/transport.rst

 Here the transport distribution is calculated in :math:`xx` direction for the frequencies :math:`\Omega=0.0` and :math:`0.1`.
 To use the previously obtained self energy we set with_Sigma to True and the broadening to :math:`0.0`.
-As we also want to calculate the Seebeck coefficient we have to include :math:`\Omega=0.0` in the mesh.
+As we also want to calculate the Seebeck coefficient and the thermal conductivity we have to include :math:`\Omega=0.0` in the mesh.
 Note that the current version of the code repines the :math:`\Omega` values to the closest values on the self energy mesh.
 For complete description of the input parameters see the :meth:`transport_distribution reference <dft.sumk_dft_tools.SumkDFTTools.transport_distribution>`.